yyogesh/ReactJS-2024/content.md

 useLayoutEffect - fires before the browser repaints the screen.
 You can measure layout here. - done useInsertionEffect - fires before React makes changes to the DOM.
-Libraries can insert dynamic CSS here. - done useTransition - lets you mark a state transition as non-blocking and allow other updates to interrupt it - done. useDeferredValue - lets you defer updating a non-critical part of the UI and let other parts update first. useDebugValue - lets you customize the label React DevTools displays for your custom Hook. useId - lets a component associate a unique ID with itself.
-Typically used with accessibility APIs. useSyncExternalStore - lets a component subscribe to an external store. useActionState - allows you to manage state of actions.
+Libraries can insert dynamic CSS here. - done useTransition - lets you mark a state transition as non-blocking and allow other updates to interrupt it - done. useDeferredValue - lets you defer updating a non-critical part of the UI and let other parts update first - done. useDebugValue - lets you customize the label React DevTools displays for your custom Hook - done. useId - lets a component associate a unique ID with itself.
+Typically used with accessibility APIs - done. useSyncExternalStore - lets a component subscribe to an external store. useActionState - allows you to manage state of actions.
 Custom hooks - done